Survivor Benefit Plan (SBP)

 6. Insurable Interest

-Spouse: A Spouse named as beneficiary must be married to the Service member on their date of retirement.
-The Spouse is immediately eligible to receive benefits, regardless of how long they have been married.
-A Service member who is unmarried on their date of retirement may enroll in SBP later if they marry.
-The Spouse election must be made within one year of the date of the first marriage following retirement, and the Spouse becomes eligible to receive benefits after one year of marriage (or immediately following the birth of a child if the Spouse is the parent of that child).
-If no action taken within one year of marriage, SBP is closed for that Spouse and any future Spouse.
+Spouse: A spouse named as beneficiary must be married to the service member on their date of retirement.
+The spouse is immediately eligible to receive benefits, regardless of how long they have been married.
+A service member who is unmarried on their date of retirement may enroll in SBP later if they marry.
+The Spouse SBP election must be made within one year of the date of the first marriage following retirement, and the spouse becomes eligible to receive benefits after one year of marriage (or immediately following the birth of a child if the spouse is the parent of that child).
+If no action taken within one year of marriage, SBP is closed for that spouse and any future spouse.

-A Spouse election applies not only to the Spouse a Service member has at time of enrollment but also to any future Spouse.
-If a participating Retired Service member loses their Spouse through death or divorce, the Retired Service member still has Spouse coverage, but it goes into a "suspended" status.
-If the Retired Service member remarries, the Spouse election reactivates, and the new Spouse automatically becomes an eligible beneficiary after one year of marriage or upon the birth of a child of that marriage, if sooner.
-Remarriage to a Spouse previously covered at retirement will receive immediate Spouse.
+A Spouse SBP election applies not only to the spouse a service member has at time of enrollment but also to any future spouse.
+If a participating Retired Service member loses their spouse through death or divorce, the Retired Service member still has Spouse SBP coverage, but it goes into a "suspended" status.
+If the Retired Service member remarries, the spouse election reactivates, and the new spouse automatically becomes an eligible beneficiary after one year of marriage or upon the birth of a child of that marriage, if sooner.
+Remarriage to a spouse previously covered at retirement will receive immediate Spouse SBP coverage.
 During that first year of remarriage, the Retired Service member has three choices: (1) Allow the previous SBP election to resume (which happens automatically if the Retired Service member does nothing); (2) Terminate Spouse SBP (which forever prohibits Spouse SBP participation in the future); or (3) Increase coverage if the previous election was for less than maximum benefits.
-Under the third option, the Retired Service member would be required to pay premiums for the increased coverage retroactively to the date of initial enrollment for all periods of previous Spouse coverage, less any premiums already paid.
+Under the third option, the Retired Service member would be required to pay premiums for the increased coverage retroactively to the date of initial enrollment for all periods of previous Spouse SBP coverage, less any premiums already paid.
 The retroactive coverage must be paid prior to the first anniversary of the marriage.

 Child(ren) Only: Eligible children are the beneficiaries.
 Benefits are divided equally among all eligible children.
 If the SBP annuity is divided among multiple children, as each child ages beyond the eligibility limit or marry, whichever comes first, the annuity is reapportioned among the remaining eligible children.
-Ultimately, one child ends up receiving the entire annuity, which then terminates when that child reaches the eligibility limit or marries, whichever comes first.
-Eligible children include natural children, adopted children, stepchildren, and foster children who lived with the Service member in a normal parent-child relationship.
+Ultimately, one child ends up receiving the entire annuity, which then terminates when that child reaches the age eligibility limit or marries, whichever comes first.
+Eligible children include natural children, adopted children, stepchildren, and foster children who lived with the service member in a parent-child relationship.
 Children may receive SBP benefits until age 18, or age 22 if enrolled full-time in high school, college, vocational or technical school, or another recognized educational institution as long as they remain unmarried.
 An exception is that if a child reaches age 22 while in school, and their birthday is before July 1 or after August 31 of a calendar year, eligibility continues until the earlier of the child's cessation of full-time studies or the 1st day of July following that birthday.
 A child who becomes incapable of self-support due to a physical or mental disability before age 18, or before age 22 while a full-time student, may receive benefits for life, as long as they remain unmarried.
-Prior to electing SBP coverage for an incapacitated child, the retired or retiring Service member should research the effect of the SBP income on other benefits to which the incapacitated child may be eligible under state or local welfare or support programs.
+For an incapacitated child, the child’s guardian should research the effect of the SBP income on other benefits to which the incapacitated child may be eligible under state or local welfare or support programs.
 An irrevocable election to pay the SBP annuity for an incapacitated child to a special needs trust set up for the benefit of the child may be made at any time.

-If the former Spouse remarries before age 55, the former Spouse becomes ineligible to receive benefits, but the former Spouse election remains in force and reactivates if the former Spouse's marriage ends by death or divorce.
-When the former Spouse remarries prior to age 55, the Retired Service member does not have to pay SBP premiums for the period of that marriage but must provide DFAS a copy of the marriage certificate.
-A former Spouse election can be changed to a Spouse election if the former Spouse election was made voluntarily, the former Spouse's concurrence is not required, but if the former Spouse election was made pursuant to a court order, a subsequent court order relieving the Retired Service member of the obligation would be necessary to make the change.
+If the former spouse remarries before age 55, the former spouse becomes ineligible to receive benefits, but the former spouse election remains in force and reactivates if the former spouse's marriage ends by death or divorce.
+When the former spouse remarries prior to age 55, the Retired Service member does not have to pay SBP premiums for the period of that marriage but must provide DFAS a copy of the marriage certificate.
+A Former Spouse SBP election can be changed to a Spouse SBP election.
+If the Former Spouse SBP election was made voluntarily, the former spouse's concurrence is not required, but if the Former Spouse SBP election was made pursuant to a court order, a subsequent court order relieving the Retired Service member of the obligation would be necessary to make the change.

-If a former Spouse beneficiary dies, a remarried Retired Service member may change their election to Spouse coverage for a subsequent Spouse within one year of the date of the former Spouse's death.
-If the Retired Service member is unmarried at the time of the former Spouse's death and later remarries, the Retired Service member may change their SBP election to Spouse coverage, naming the subsequent Spouse as beneficiary, within one year of the date of remarriage.
-If the former Spouse died before 25 November 2015, and the Retired Service member had remarried prior to that date, the Retired Service member only had until 24 November 2016 to elect coverage for that subsequent Spouse.
+If a former spouse beneficiary dies, a remarried Retired Service member may change their election to Spouse SBP coverage for a subsequent spouse within one year of the date of the former spouse's death.
+If the Retired Service member is unmarried at the time of the former spouse's death and later remarries, the Retired Service member may change their SBP election to Spouse SBP coverage, naming the subsequent spouse as beneficiary, within one year of the date of remarriage.
+If the former spouse died before 25 November 2015, and the Retired Service member had remarried prior to that date, the Retired Service member only had until 24 November 2016 to elect coverage for that subsequent spouse.

 SBP Premiums: